 If you require them to be added to a different policy group, please navigate to the policy settings and create an additional installation token at the top of the panel.
 All devices installed or connected via the custom installer of that policy group will then be added to that policy group instead of the default group.

-Manual connection via command line (new in version 2019.4)
+Manual connection via command line

 If you have a larger number of already installed endpoints (e.g. managed by Emsisoft Enterprise Console) and would like to automatically connect them to your workspace, you may use the following command line parameters to initiate the connection: